GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_quality.md

 ## Limitations

 * Natural biases exist in the imaging of coastal tide ranges by orbiting spectral satellites such as Sentinel-2.
-Attempts to quantify these offsets are reported in the supporting [DEA Intertidal Tide Attribute](/data/product/dea-intertidal/?tab=description#tidal-attribute-layers) layers.
-These biases mean that while DEA Tidal Composites represent the upper and lower 15 percent of all satellite observations of the local tide range, they do not represent the upper and lower 15 percent of the full astronomical tide range.
+Attempts to quantify these offsets are reported in the supporting [DEA Intertidal Tide Attribute layers](/data/product/dea-intertidal/?tab=description#tidal-attribute-layers).
+These biases mean that while DEA Tidal Composites represent the upper and lower 15 % of all satellite observations of the local tide range, they do not represent the upper and lower 15 % of the full astronomical tide range.
 This means DEA Tidal Composites may not capture the extreme ends of the local tide range at some locations.
-* These biases may extend to seasonal and diurnal effects in the imagery, where the low and high tide imagery that the composites are derived from may not be evenly distributed across seasons in different geographic regions.
-We recommend users to refer to the accompanying graphs of satellite obervations and their tidal distribution provided through the DEA Maps platform to assess potential impacts.
+* These biases may extend to seasonal and diurnal effects in the imagery, where the low- and high-tide imagery from which the composites are derived may not be evenly distributed across seasons in different geographic regions.
+We recommend users to refer to the accompanying graphs of satellite observations and their tidal distribution provided through the DEA Maps platform to assess potential impacts.
 * DEA Tidal Composites is delivered as an annually updated dataset, generated from rolling 3-year epochs of input data.
 In some locations, particularly those affected by regular cloud cover, the number of clear images from the upper and lower parts of the observed tide range may be few, resulting in artefacts in the imagery.
 * To maximise data density for clear geomedian outputs, we use a minimum number of 20 input observations.
 For pixels where less than 20 observations were available during the epoch, the resulting spectral geomedian values should be considered unreliable.
 The [qa_count_clear](./?tab=specifications#bands) layer identifies these pixel locations.
 * Tidal modelling is used to subset and select imagery to represent the tidal stages of oceanic and coastal intertidal regions.
-The geomedian values for terrestrial pixels produced as part of this subsetting process will vary based on these tidal subsets, but are not relective of any specific terrestrial environment constraints.
+The geomedian values for terrestrial pixels produced as part of this subsetting process will vary based on these tidal subsets, but are not reflective of any specific terrestrial environment constraints.
-*   Data input into the compositing process has been filtered by sun angle and satellite acquistion geometry, to remove observations with a high likelihood of sun glint.
-However some residual glint may still occur, particular in the North-Eastern regions of the country, reducing the quality of the geomedian imagery.
+* Data input into the compositing process has been filtered by sun angle and satellite acquisition geometry to remove observations with a high likelihood of sun glint.
+However, some residual glint may still occur, particular in the north-eastern regions of the country, reducing the quality of the geomedian imagery.
-*   Offshore shallow water regions such as the Great Barrier Reef can be impacted by a the lower quality and number of ARD observations in the Sentinel-2 archive.
+* Offshore shallow water regions such as the Great Barrier Reef can be impacted by a lower quality and number of ARD observations in the Sentinel-2 archive.
 These regions have been excluded from the current release of the DEA Tidal Composites product, resulting in notable gaps particularly across south-eastern extents of the reef.
 The impact and extent of this issue varies across each annual composite and is under investigation for future iterations of the product.

 ## Accuracy